 If ignore a cracked tooth, the fracture will only worsen, eventually leading to tooth loss or necessary extraction.
 For instance, a typical crack will continue to grow until the tooth is split into two distinct pieces.
 A portion of a split tooth can, in some cases, be retained; however, split teeth cannot be saved as a whole, and often require extraction.

-Unlike a conventional tooth crack, which begins at the crown, a vertical root fracture describes a crack that begins with your tooth’s root and extends towards its crown.
+Unlike a conventional cracked tooth, which begins at the crown, a vertical root fracture describes a crack that begins with your tooth’s root and extends towards its crown.
 A vertical root fracture may not cause toothaches and pain, and often VRF’s can go unnoticed until the surrounding jawbone and gum tissue become infection.
 Endodontic surgery can sometimes save the tooth by removing a split part of the tooth.
 More often, the tooth requires extraction and possibly replacement with a dental implant.

 The Future of Your Cracked/Fractured Tooth